dvquy13/recsys-mvp/README.md

 ```

 - Wait until you see "airflow-webserver: Booting worker with pid..." then you can Ctrl + C to exit the logs following process

+> [!WARNING]
+> **Local Docker Airflow requires some serious resources**
+> You might need to monitor the Airflow service logs at startup to check if they complain anything about your available resources

 # Prepare data
 ## Sample data